 We assume we are given a directed acyclic signaling network G = (V, E) for the process in question.
-Such a network can either be gathered from the literature as in the case of the EGFR and IL-1 systems described below or learned from data using network reconstruction algorithms [12, 11].
+Such a network can either be gathered from the literature as in the case of the EGFR and IL-1 systems described below or learned from data using network reconstruction algorithms [14, 13].
 The network may be signed with activation/repression effects on its edges or not.
-We treat each vertex (molecular species) in G as being in one of two states: active (1) or inactive (0).
+We treat each vertex (molecular species, including proteins and small molecules) in G as being in one of two states: active (1) or inactive (0).
 We further assume that the state of a vertex v is a Boolean function of the states of its direct predecessors in the network P(v).
 We denote this function by f(v).
-Adopting the terminology used in [9], we will refer to each term in the DNF representation of f as a reaction.
+Given a Boolean model of some pathway of interest, where each function is described by some DNF representation of it, we adopt the terminology used in [11] and refer to each term in the given DNF representation of a function as a reaction.

 If the given network is signed, we will assume that each of the "hidden" Boolean functions is monotone non-decreasing in an appropriately modified set of input variables.
 Specifically, given a vertex v and one of its predecessors $u \in P(v)$, the function f(v) that determines the value of v is monotone non-decreasing in u if the sign of (u, v) is +1 and, otherwise, f(v) is monotone non-decreasing in \bar{u} - the negation of u.

 The goal is to learn the Boolean logic of the network, i.e., the truth table of every Boolean function associated with a vertex of G. In order to learn the logic of the network we are given a set of experiments, in each of which some subset of vertices is perturbed and the states of another subset of vertices are observed.
 Any suggested model gives rise to a state assignment to the nodes of G (under a steady state assumption).
 We will aim to derive a model that fits best (under a least squares criterion) to the observed data.
+This maximum fit learning problem was shown to be NP-complete by Karlebach and Shamir [4] and, hence, we tackle it via an integer programming based approach.